 You'll be able to check out various home styles, sizes, floor plans, features and price ranges.
 You'll get to know what your money may buy.
 It'll also give you a chance to meet and question more than one real estate agent.

 But remember that the attending agent usually represents the seller.
 If you want to find an agent to represent you, to protect your interests, to guide you through the process, when visiting an open house, tell the agent you already have your own representation.
 Actually, it would be a good idea anyway to...

-The open house agent will likely still show you through the home and answer questions.
-Or they may politely ask you to book an appointment for a private viewing with your own agent because they may feel uncomfortable communicating with another brokerage's client.
+The open house agent may still show you through the home and answer questions.
 At the very least, you can expect to receive courteous customer service.

 It happens, but it's rare for a listing agent to sell their own listing from an open house.
 However, it's considered a great way to market a home.
 When a visitor drops in, they may just be nosy neighbours or out for a Sunday drive, seeking decorating ideas or just looking for something to do on their day off.
 Plus it's human nature for people to be attracted to properties beyond their financial means.
 Just to see how the so-called one percent live, they'll tour open houses completely out of their price range.
 It's nice to dream.

 An agent sometimes holds an open house simply to appease a seller, to look busy for their seller client.
 But open houses also provide an agent with an opportunity to meet and hopefully connect with buyer prospects.
 They hope to convert these visitors into home buyer clients.
 And if they fail to buy the house on open, they can sell them something else that more suits their wants, needs and financial capabilities.
 But the biggest problem with the open house method of finding a home is that ...